-Our research focuses on design, preparation, characterization and testing in applications of new materials, prepared primarily by chemical methods.
-We search for and seek to develop materials that have the potential to facilitate new, or enhance existing technologies, particularly in the areas of energy conversion and storage, optoelectronics and electronics.
-Our research is organized into four mutually supporting areas:
+Our research is focused on design, preparation, characterization and testing in applications of new materials, prepared primarily by chemical methods.
+We search for and seek to develop materials, which can facilitate new, or significantly enhance existing technologies, particularly in the areas of energy conversion and storage, optoelectronics and electronics, as well biology and medicine.
+Our research is organized into four complementary areas:

 · Theory and modelling